evgeniy-fedorchenko/flight-filtering/README.md

-This is a test assignment for certification to the skypro's career center
+This is a test assignment for certification to the java university